caiks/WBOT02/README.md

 model082 5 0.177|9.05|2.45|18|-0.28|0.62|-3.22|14.63|59.75|53.16|0.492930|0.001079
 model082 5 0.125|8.93|2.50|18|-0.22|0.62|-2.46|13.75|57.34|50.85|0.500045|0.001334

 The `over-mode%`, `over-mean%` and `relative entropy` columns are all with respect to the first distribution.
-In this example, the fist distribution is that of *model* 82 itself.
+In this example, the first distribution is that of *model* 82 itself.
 The following distributions are of the *application* of the *model* to the cells of contour images 4 and 5, each at three difference scales.

 The statistics for the image *applications* are very similar to those of the *model* itself, with the small exception that the hyper-skews turn negative, slightly reducing the very long paths in favour of very short paths.
 The relative entropies are very small, so we can be confident that these two images are fairly representative of the random *model* and therefore of the training set itself.
 There seems to be little difference between the scales or images.